Open Source News

 To the total bemusement of the entire UK information technology industry, Bill Gates, the man who has done more than anyone else to drag the word “computing” through the mud, is to be given an honorary knighthood for his outstanding contribution to enterprise, employment, education and the voluntary sector in the UK.
 One can only wonder if Saddam Hussein is to be similarly commended for his outstanding contribution to international diplomacy.

-Gory details at ZD Net.
+Gory details and unanimous disgust at ZDNet.

 Linux 2.6 is released